SamuraiWriter7/royalty-pool-formula/docs/one-page-overview.md

 In one line

-This repository describes how trace-aware value can be calculated, explained, visualized, and recorded.
+This repository describes how trace-aware value can be calculated, vectorized, explained, visualized, and recorded.